timurridjanovic/synchemy/packages/use-store/README.md

 export default App;
 ```

-Rerenders are base on the properties that you return from the useStore callback.
+Rerenders are based on the properties that you return from the useStore callback.
 However, only a shallow comparison is made between the previous state and the next
 state to determine whether a change has occured.
 If you want more customization on whether
 an update should occur, you can provide a shouldUpdate callback.